Musicians Who Have Died in Plane Crashes

 Jacques M. Chenet/CORBIS/Corbis via Getty Images

 35-year-old Stevie Ray Vaughan was working on his solo career after being David Bowie‘s guitarist.
-He died in a helicopter crash in East Troy, Wisconsin after performing at Alpine Valley with Eric Clapton and the helicopter crashed into a ski hill due to pilot error.
-It has been rumored that Clapton was also supposed to be on board.
+He died in a helicopter crash in East Troy, Wisconsin, after performing at Alpine Valley with Eric Clapton and the helicopter crashed into a ski hill due to pilot error.
+It has been rumored that Clapton was also supposed to be on board but got pulled away for a phone call.

 Randy Rhoads – March 19, 1982